Farzan-I/Farzan-CV/README.md

 **16-week intensive coding boot camp**
 - Project led web apps in numerous [projects](#projects) using various programming languages and development tools
 - Conducted external process reviews on a fortnightly basis to mimic real life tech tests.
 Grew in confidence and ability every week to achieve a ***strong*** scorecard from my last reviewer
 - Pair programmed on a regular basis, using the pomodoro technique to schedule breaks and maximise efficiency.
-This led to less code blockers and bugs as felt more fresh and capable to tackle the task at hand, while having two sets of eyes on the code
+This led to less code blockers and bugs as felt fresher and more capable to tackle the task at hand, while having two sets of eyes on the code
 - Constantly used TDD and BDD to write production quality code for projects and tasks.
 Mimicked working in a tech department using these fundamentals
 - Scheduled a ping-pong championship to keep morale and camaraderie within the cohort and ensure everyone feels involved (even though I'm not great at table tennis!)

 ### Language Empire (Jan 2021 to Dec 2021)<br>
 **Farsi to English translator**
 - Translator for the NHS and other organisations requiring translators
-- Required me to utilise my communication skills and build rapport with ages between ten and ninety year olds
+- Required me to utilise my communication skills and build rapport with ages between 10 and 90 year olds
-- Was requested for numerous repeat jobs due to the customer service I provided
+- Was requested for numerous repeat jobs due to the level of customer service I provided

 ### Cultural Signatures (Mar 2020 to Nov 2020)<br>
 **Marketing Executive**